-45. Most sponsoring governments foresee a yearly training budget that can be used for learning activities for professional development purposes.
+- 44. Most sponsoring governments foresee a yearly training budget that can be used for learning activities for professional development purposes.
 At the beginning of the assignment, JPOs should discuss with their direct supervisors their background and expertise in relation to the duties listed in the job description in order to identify training needs.
 Based on this discussion, a training plan outlining specific training goals and the methods by which to achieve them should be prepared.
-This should be reflected in the performance appraisal form.
+This should be reflected in the performance appraisal form. - 45.
+Up to ten days of study leave per year may be granted by the supervisor to attend those training activities.